Checklist for irrigation winterization

 Proper winterization gets irrigation off to a good start for next year and lessens winter equipment damage.

-It is the time of the year to winterize.
-Often next year’s irrigation start-up problems are winter damage that can be prevented.
+It’s that time of year to winterize.
+Often, next year’s irrigation startup problems are due to winter damage that can be prevented.
 Time spent now will prevent damage and lead to a better start on next year’s irrigation season.
-Inspection of the system now allows you to make improvements and repairs in the less costly off season and get irrigation problems out of the way for spring planting season when everyone is busy.
+Inspecting the system now allows you to make improvements and repairs in the less costly off season and get irrigation problems out of the way for spring planting season when everyone is busy.

 Drain travelers and big guns

-Travelers and stationary big guns often have portions of their system that may hold water.
-Drain and roll-up hoses, unhook and drain ends couplers and drain water drive piston and motors that may be damaged by freezing.
+- Travelers and stationary big guns often have portions of their system that may hold water.
+Drain and roll-up hoses, unhook and drain end couplers and drain water drive piston and motors that may be damaged by freezing.

 Pump down or drain underground pipelines

 - Most underground pipelines are buried deep enough to prevent freeze damage but often require pumping or draining enough water from them to empty the upper portion of Z-pipe risers and pump manifolds.
 This is typically done by purging the system with air or modifying a fertilizer transfer pump to pump system at its lowest outlet or inlet points.

 - Remember to cap all pipe inlets and outlets to prevent rodents from entering.

 - Drain pumps and manifold to the lowest point they can hold water.